 In addition, the Company has a number of incentive schemes linked to the level of the role (each level attracts different payments for hitting specific targets, and has its own maximum bonus) and, where appropriate, the type of role (for example sales roles).
 Each staff member has a number of operational and bonus objectives for the year, including an accountability heading of Risk and Management Control.
 The Company sets base salaries high enough to prevent employees being overly dependent on their bonuses.

-Long-term incentives are made up of stock options, issued by Irish Life Health's parent Company, and performance share units.
+Long-term incentives are mainly made up of performance share units, issued by Irish Life Health's ultimate parent Company (Lifeco).